JensBender/chatgpt-cover-letter-generator/README.md

 <!-- ABOUT THE PROJECT -->
 ## 💡 About The Project
 This AI-powered tool is designed to assist job seekers in writing professional cover letters, transforming job postings into compelling, personalized applications.
-Simply provide a job posting URL and your professional background to generate tailored cover letters.
+Simply provide a job posting URL and your professional background to generate tailored cover letters in both English and German.

 How It Works:
 - **Intelligent Extraction**: AI analyzes job postings to identify and extract crucial information including the job requirements, tasks, employer, job title, contact person and company address.